 - Make sure the potatoes and carrots are fully cooked and soft.
 Combine all ingredients in a blender and blend until completely smooth.
 Add more plant milk if needed to thin.
-Taste and add salt if needed.
+Taste and add more salt if needed.

 - Mash avocado in a bowl.
 Add in remaining ingredients and mix until combined.
 Taste and adjust seasonings as needed.

-- Place cut tortillas into an air fryer a 350°F for about 10 minutes, checking after 5 minutes and shaking the basket to move the tortillas around.
+- Place cut tortillas into an air fryer at 350°F for about 10 minutes, checking after 5 minutes and shaking the basket to move the tortillas around.
 Continue to heat until crispy.
 OR bake in the oven at 350°F for about 20 minutes, flipping halfway through.

 - Place tortilla chips on a large plate.
 Top with lettuce, tofu crumbles, roasted veg, guacamole, salsa, and drizzle with cheese sauce.
 Dig in and enjoy!